chrishumboldt/Rocket-Flicker/README.md

 Requires jQuery and Modernizr (touch check)

-Compile "sass/flickerplate.scss" as part of your prject or just include "css/flickerplate.css" in your head tag.
-You will also need to include "js/flickerplate.js".
+Compile "sass/flickerplate.scss" as part of your project or just include "css/flickerplate.css" in your head tag.
+You will also need to include "js/flickerplate.js" with a minified version supplied in the "js/min" directory.

 Below is an example: